 - What barriers to obtaining and administering naloxone did healthcare providers, law enforcement, emergency medical services, or other relevant groups report?

-- Did clients report reductions in quantity or frequency of substance misuse?
+- Did patients report reductions in quantity or frequency of substance use?

-- What policy changes relating to distribution of naloxone occurred as a result of the program?
+- Were any policy changes related to distribution of naloxone enacted as a result of the program?

 - Did the area served experience reductions in alcohol-related motor vehicle crashes?

 - Has the program demonstrated improved and measurable health outcomes, including reducing overdose morbidity and mortality?